22nd Annual Indy Hematology ReviewTM

 IHR - Speaker - Steven P. Treon, MD, MA, PHD, FRCP, FACP

-Professor Treon is the Director of the Bing Center for Waldenstrom’s Macroglobuliemia (WM) at DFCI and a Professor of Medicine at HMS.
+Professor Treon is the Director of the Bing Center for Waldenstrom’s Macroglobulinemia (WM) at DFCI and a Professor of Medicine at HMS.
 Using whole-genome sequencing, his laboratory was the first to clarify the genetic basis of WM by identifying MYD88 (L265P) as a highly recurring somatic mutation in 95% of WM patients.
 This finding has permitted differentiation of WM from other B-cell malignancies that share overlapping characteristics, and was adopted in WHO and NCCN guidelines as a supportive diagnostic marker for WM.
 His lab also identified the CXCR4 mutation found in 40% of WM patients.
 Professor Treon’s lab has focused on the development of novel agents to target both mutated MYD88 and CXCR4.
 His lab was the first to report that Bruton’s tyrosine kinase (BTK) was a downstream target of MYD88 L265P mutation, in a study that enabled a clinical trial that led to the investigation, adoption and approval of BTK-inhibitors for WM.

 Professor Treon has also made contributions to the investigation and advancement of most novel agents used for the treatment of WM.
-He served as the PI or co-investigator for prospective clinical trials which included the monoclonal antibodies rituximab and alemtuzumab; the nucleoside analogue fludarabine with rituximab; the immunomodulatory agents thalidomide, lenalidomide, and pomalidomide with rituximab; the proteasome inhibitors bortezomib and carfilzomib alone and with rituximab; the BTK inhibitor ibrutinib and zanubrutinib, the CXCR4 antagonists ulocuplomab and mavorixafor in combination with ibrutinib; and the BCL-2 inhibitor venetoclax alone and in combination with ibrutinib.
+He served as the PI or co-investigator for prospective clinical trials which included the monoclonal antibodies rituximab and alemtuzumab; the nucleoside analogue fludarabine with rituximab; the immunomodulatory agents thalidomide, lenalidomide, and pomalidomide with rituximab; the proteasome inhibitors bortezomib and carfilzomib alone and with rituximab; the BTK inhibitor ibrutinib and Zanubrutinib, the CXCR4 antagonists ulocuplomab and mavorixafor in combination with ibrutinib; and the BCL-2 inhibitor venetoclax alone and in combination with ibrutinib.
 These studies enabled inclusion of many of these agents into WM Consensus and NCCN Treatment guidelines.
 These studies also identified drug toxicities particular for or more pronounced in WM patients, including the IgM flare to rituximab, peripheral neuropathy (3-fold higher) to bortezomib, lenalidomide-related aggravated anemia, late immune thrombocytopenia to alemtuzumab, and secondary malignancies associated with nucleoside analogues that impacted treatment guidelines and led to trials examining alternative treatment strategies.

 Professor Treon is also the principal organizer of the International Workshops on WM, a biannual event that brings hundreds of basic science and clinical investigators from around the world.
 Key consensus recommendations are adopted at these meetings that help guide management and response evaluation of WM patients.
 Professor Treon was also the chair of the 17th International Workshop on Multiple Myeloma, the largest workshop held to date for this disease.
 For his efforts, he has received the Robert A. Kyle Award, the Jan Gosta Waldenstrom Lifetime Achievement Award, and was elected a fellow to the American College of Physicians, and the Royal College of Physicians, London UK.

-Saad Z. Usmani, MD, MBA, FACP, FRCP
+Saad Z. Usmani, MD, MBA, FACP, FRCP, FASCO

 Chief Attending and Member, Myeloma Service Member, Memorial Sloan Kettering Cancer Center, New York, NY.
-Professor of Clinical Medicine, Weill Cornell Medical College – Cornell University
+Professor of Clinical Medicine, Weill Cornell Medical College – Cornell University (New York, NY)

 Dr. Usmani is board-certified in internal medicine, medical oncology, and hematology.
 He holds membership and leadership roles on national/international committees, including the International Myeloma Working Group, the ALLIANCE Myeloma Committee (Chair), the American Society of Hematology (ASH), the American Society of Clinical Oncology (ASCO), the American Society of Transplant & Cellular Therapy, and the National Cancer Institute Myeloma Steering Committee.
 Dr. Usmani has served as the Vice-Chair of the SWOG Myeloma Committee and has served as chair for the ASH Scientific Committee on Plasma Cell Neoplasia, and the ASCO Scientific Committee on Plasma Cell Disorders.

 He has received several international awards recognizing his clinical and translational research contributions to the field, including the Celgene Young Investigator Award for Clinical Research, COMY Award for Excellence in Myeloma Research, LLS Scholar in Clinical Research, the International Myeloma Society Bart Barlogie Award for Clinical and Translational Research, and the LLS CDP Achievement Award.
-Dr. Usmani has authored/co-authored more than 260 peer-reviewed research manuscripts (NEJM, Lancet, JCO, Cancer Cell, Blood, Leukemia, etc.).
+Dr. Usmani has authored/co-authored more than 300 peer-reviewed research manuscripts (NEJM, Lancet, JCO, Cancer Cell, Blood, Leukemia, etc.).
 Active in clinical and translational research, Dr. Usmani has research interests focus on plasma cell disorders—in particular, high-risk multiple myeloma.

-IHR - Speaker - Meaghan Wiggins, MA
+IHR - Speaker - Dr. Alessandro M. Vannucchi, MD

 Jennifer Woyach, MD